epfl-ada/ada-2023-project-madafaka1/README.md

 ## ❓ Research Questions

 - What is the impact of financial context on the success of a movie?
+We want to assess how financial context, such as good economic periods or crisis affect the movie revenue.
+We want to observe if there is a correlation between a financial asset representing general economic health and yearly average of movie revenue.
 - How do the length of a movie and its release date contribute to its success?
 - In what ways do trends in theme and genre influence the success of a movie?
 - How does the fame and experience of actors and directors affect the success of a movie?